 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Banff National Park is the most iconic national park in all of Canada, and is by far the most popular of Alberta’s five national parks.
-Established in 1885, it was Canada’s first, and remains its most visited of Canada’s 38 national parks today.
+Established in 1885, it was Canada’s first, and remains the most visited of Canada’s 38 national parks today.

 From dramatic peaks and impossibly turquoise lakes to abundant wildlife and some of the best skiing in the world, Banff has everything you could possibly hope for in a Canadian Rocky Mountain holiday, whether you are visiting in the popular summer season or visiting Banff in winter.
 That’s why Banff’s attractions feature prominently on my extensive Alberta bucket list and I consider Alberta to be Canada’s most visually stunning province.

 Three days in Banff is more than enough time to enjoy a grand experience in this grandiose natural theme park.
 In this article I’ll lay out a Banff 3 day itinerary that takes in the perfect balance of natural, cultural, culinary, and historical wonders, with all the info you need for taking public transportation or driving yourself.